peczenyj/GDPR-IAB-TCFv2/README.md

         'CLcVDxRMWfGmWAVAHCENAXCkAKDAADnAABRgA5mdfCKZuYJez-NQm0TBMYA4oCAAGQYIAAAAAAEAIAEgAA.argAC0gAAAAAAAAAAAA'
     );

-=head1 METHODS
+# METHODS

-=head2 version
+## version

 Version number of the encoding format.
 The value is 2 for this format.

-=head2 created
+## created

 Epoch time format when TC String was created in numeric format.
-You can easily parse with L<DateTime> if needed.
+You can easily parse with [DateTime](https://metacpan.org/pod/DateTime) if needed.

-=head2 last_updated
+## last\_updated

 Epoch time format when TC String was last updated in numeric format.
-You can easily parse with L<DateTime> if needed.
+You can easily parse with [DateTime](https://metacpan.org/pod/DateTime) if needed.

-=head2 cmp_id
+## cmp\_id

 Consent Management Platform ID that last updated the TC String.
 Is a unique ID will be assigned to each Consent Management Platform.

-=head2 cmp_version
+## cmp\_version

 Consent Management Platform version of the CMP that last updated this TC String.
 Each change to a CMP should increment their internally assigned version number as a record of which version the user gave consent and transparency was established.

-=head2 consent_screen
+## consent\_screen

 CMP Screen number at which consent was given for a user with the CMP that last updated this TC String.
 The number is a CMP internal designation and is CmpVersion specific.
 The number is used for identifying on which screen a user gave consent as a record.

-=head2 consent_language
+## consent\_language

-Two-letter L<ISO 639-1|https://en.wikipedia.org/wiki/ISO_639-1> language code in which the CMP UI was presented.
+Two-letter [ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1) language code in which the CMP UI was presented.

-=head2 vendor_list_version
+## vendor\_list\_version

-Number corresponds to L<GVL|https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md#the-global-vendor-list> vendorListVersion.
+Number corresponds to [GVL](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md#the-global-vendor-list) vendorListVersion.
 Version of the GVL used to create this TC String.

-=head2 is_purpose_consent_allowed
+## is\_purpose\_consent\_allowed

 The user's consent value for each Purpose established on the legal basis of consent.

-=head1 FUNCTIONS
+# FUNCTIONS

-=head2 looksLikeIsConsentVersion2
+## looksLikeIsConsentVersion2

 Will check if a given tc string starts with a literal "C".

-=head1 SEE ALSO
+# SEE ALSO

-You can find the original documentation of the TCF v2 from IAB documentation L<here|https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md>.
+You can find the original documentation of the TCF v2 from IAB documentation [here](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md).

-=head1 AUTHOR
+# AUTHOR

 Tiago Peczenyj (tiago dot peczentj at gmail dot com)

-=head1 BUGS
+# BUGS

-Please report any bugs or feature requests to L<https://github.com/peczenyj/GDPR-IAB-TCFv2/issues>.
+Please report any bugs or feature requests to [https://github.com/peczenyj/GDPR-IAB-TCFv2/issues](https://github.com/peczenyj/GDPR-IAB-TCFv2/issues).

-=head1 LICENSE AND COPYRIGHT
+# LICENSE AND COPYRIGHT

 Copyright 2023 Tiago Peczenyj